 Haloacetic Acids and Dalapon EPA 552.3 Liquid-Liquid Extraction, Derivatization and GC with ECD GC-2030

-EPA 557 Ion Chromatography ESI MSMS LCMS-8050
+EPA 557 Ion Chromatography ESI MSMS LCMS-TQ RX Series

 Glyphosate EPA 547 Direct Injection HPLC, Post Column Derivatization, and Fluorescence Detection LC-40 HPLC System

-Hormones EPA 539 SPE HPLCMSMS LCMS-8050
+Hormones EPA 539 SPE HPLCMSMS LCMS-TQ RX Series

-Disinfection by Products Monitoring
+Disinfection Byproducts Monitoring

 Contaminant of Concern Method Shimadzu Instrument